MileHacker Logo

 Communication Tip

-Write down your hotel address and any important locations in The spanish language.
+Write down your hotel address and any important locations in Spanish.
 Show this to taxi drivers or ask for directions.
-This prevents misunderstandings and produces navigation smoother.
+This prevents misunderstandings and makes navigation smoother.

 Cultural Norms & Etiquette